mfg637/ACLMMP/readme.md

 (on-demand muxing variant).
 If WEBM compatibility is not required, first track with same level has higher priority, even if it doesn't have *w suffix.

+### Forced level

+Lover level (with bigger index) can be forced to muxing or playback by "force-level" stream-metadata value.

+Example:

+      "video": {
+         "title": "VIDEO STREAM TITLE,
+         "force-level": 4,
+         "levels": {
+            "3w": "low quality vp9 transcode.webm", // for webm's
+            "4": "original h264 video.mkv" // for mkv's
+         }
+      }

 ### compatibility levels for images